 The service controller's methods can also have events and options attached to them.
 Events are powered by SC.EventWrapper.js in the SspLibraries module.
-Typically, you don't need to make use of them unless you are extending an existing module's service controller; this is something that we did when we reCAPTCHA to newsletter signup.
+Typically, you don't need to make use of them unless you are extending an existing module's service controller.
 In this scenario, the newsletter signup functionality already exists, so we can use the event wrapper to intercept the

 post function and inject our code that checks whether the reCAPTCHA has been solved correctly.